thomaskejser/modern-cmake/docs/blog.md

 This file serves a single purpose: To point at all the targets that we want to build.

 Why do this and not just refer to each directory in the root level `CMakeLists.txt`?
-Because it makes it really easy to track new targets being added or removed: because they will result in a diff to this one file.
+Because it makes it really easy to track new targets being added or removed: they will result in a diff to this one
-The git history of `src/CMakeLists.txt` is the history of targets in the repo.
+file: The git history of `src/CMakeLists.txt` is the history of targets in the repo.

 # Clion configuration in `.idea/` - particularly `misc.xml`

-If you are using Clion from Jetbrains - you can store additional configuration in this directory.
+If you are using Clion from Jetbrains, you can store additional configuration in this directory.
 At the time of writing, Clion already sets up a `.gitignore` inside this directory for you.
 Typically, you will want to commit at least the `.idea/misc.xml` file here.
 This file contains the directories that Clion won't index.

 If you are [vendoring `vcpkg`](#the-doctors-choice-vendoring-vcpkg) you *really* don't want a slow Java app (=Clion) to start looking into every single build script that `vcpkg` offers.
 Be nice and commit your ignore rule (our repo has this file committed).

-# TODO: Note about Visual Studio config

-@martin: for you please!

 # Third party sources (in `extern`) and `vcpkg`